shalivan/pxl.ink/_posts/RTG/15-01-01-Shading.md

 There are 11 blend modes that decals can use:

+## DBuffer decals.
+You can access this buffer in other materials.
+- set **decal response** in material. (what is not set need to be blended with DBuffer texture inside of material)
+-

 The DBuffer decals can be used with lighting.
 These are not on by default and must be enabled in the Project Settings > Rendering section.

 |  |  |